Jack Clarke (racing driver): Formula Two

 2009 saw Clarke move up to the FIA Formula Two Championship, driving car number eleven.

 Clarke was involved in a racing accident during the second race of the Brands Hatch weekend.
 On lap nine, Clarke lost control of his car on the exit of Westfield bend, spinning into the tyre wall.
 Upon impact, one of the wheels detached from the car and bounced back towards the circuit.
 Pietro Gandolfi and Jolyon Palmer both avoided the tyre, but the tyre impacted with the head of Henry Surtees.
 His car, with its now unconscious driver, continued straight ahead into the barrier on the approach to Sheene Curve, also losing a wheel, and came to rest at the end of the curve with its remaining rear wheel still spinning.
 Surtees later succumbed to injuries inflicted by the tyre.
 Clarke paid tribute to Surtees, describing him as a "quality driver" and a "hard racer".

-He scored six points over the course of the season, finishing eighteenth in the championship.
+Clarke scored six points over the course of the season, finishing eighteenth in the championship.

 In 2010, Clarke continued in Formula Two.
-He scored 81 points over the season, achieving two podiums and finishing 9th.
+He scored 81 points over the season, achieving two podiums and finishing ninth.
 He remained in the championship for 2011.

 NASCAR/ARCA

-In 2012, Clarke competed in one NASCAR K&N Pro Series East event at Rockingham Speedway driving the No. 14 Toyota for the brazilian-owned: X Team Racing.
+In 2012, Clarke competed in one NASCAR K&N Pro Series East event at Rockingham Speedway driving the No. 14 Toyota for the Brazilian-owned: X Team Racing.
 He started 14th and finished 19th.

 Also in 2012, Clarke competed in one NASCAR K&N Pro Series West race at NAPA Speedway driving No. 74 Dodge for Andy Woolgar.
 He started 17th and finished 20th.
 He also attempted the following event in West Series at All American Speedway but he failed to qualify for the race.

 Clarke also competed in one ARCA Racing Series' race in 2012 season driving No. 97 Dodge for Creation-Cope Racing at Salem Speedway.
 He started 22nd and finished 30th due to a crash.

 British Touring Car Championship

 Clarke driving the Crabbie's Racing Ford Focus ST at Brands Hatch during the 2014 British Touring Car Championship season.

 In 2014, Clarke entered the BTCC with Crabbie's Racing in a Ford Focus.
-His best result was 2nd at the Brands Hatch final.
+His best result was second at the Brands Hatch final.

-He retired from racing at the end of that season and set up driver management company Veloce Sport with another former racing driver Rupert Svendsen-Cook, and his step-sister Mariella Bailey.
+Clarke retired from racing at the end of that season and set up driver management company Veloce Sport with another former racing driver Rupert Svendsen-Cook, and his step-sister Mariella Bailey.